Cnh1116/Java-First-Program/README.md

 # Java-First-Program

 #This is my first Java program.
-Esssentially just a hello world language with a greeting class, allowing for differnt language greetings!
+Esssentially just a hello world language with a greeting class, allowing for different language greetings!